 Late in 2016 I posted the first screenshots to social media.
 I wanted to get the community involved with development making them (you) feel a part of the process.

-Early in 2017 I was approached by a small publisher and offered me what I felt at the time was the world but, as with most things in life, that would all come crashing down.
+Early in 2017 I was approached by a small publisher who offered me what I felt at the time was the world but, as with most things in life, that would all come crashing down.
 After signing with them I was basically dictated to what I could and couldn't do with regards to Social Media updates.
 My screenshots, videos and all other updates were heavily monitored.
 For the first few weeks this was okay but then they became unresponsive to my requests.
 Soon after they released another game, their lack of communication with the community and some lies they spun made me realise I needed to be out and I’d be better off alone.

 2018 I finally had the contract nulled and was able to post whatever I wanted again, but now with no publisher I was alone with no funds.
 I felt that Kickstarter was the way to go, but without a working demo to accompany the campaign that fell short if the mark I needed.
 The major issue is being able to make a decent demo of an open world game, but i am now working hard on that part of the development.